¿Cómo organizar el primer viaje de tu bebé

 Spain Tenerife Canary Islands

-- Valid passport: outside the EU
+- Valid passport: outside the EU;

-travelling with a baby in the Canary Islands
+traveling with a baby in the Canary Islands

 How much does a plane ticket for a baby cost?